GrumpyRobot21/Rock-Paper-Scissors-Lizard-Spock---Portfolio-Project-2---JavaScript-Essentials/README.md

   Mobile
   320x480px scaled down to scale(0.219).
 The site results indicate good performance on all viewport sizes.

-- The Media Genesis page gives the option to test the page on several different viewport screen sizes from Desktop 24 inch 1920 x 1200px resolution all the way down to the mobile viewport size of 320 x 480px.
+The Media Genesis page gives the option to test the page on several different viewport screen sizes from Desktop 24 inch 1920 x 1200px resolution all the way down to the mobile viewport size of 320 x 480px.
 The site performed very well on all viewport size options.

 - ### **Contrast/ Accessibility Testing**

 The [Wave Accessibilty testing tool](https://wave.webaim.org/) was used to check to test the page contrast and accessibilty of the application.

- - The colour contrast was AAA rated.
+The colour contrast was AAA rated.

 <p align="center">
     <img src="assets/images/contrast-test.png"?raw=true alt=" Wave accesibility tool testing results"></p>

+- ### **JavaScript Testing**

+[JS Hint](https://jshint.com/) was used to check the quality and functionality of the JavaScript code.
+No major issues were flagged and the rest of the feedback was directed at syntax tidying up to make the code cleaner.

 - ### **User Testing**

- - Friends and family were the resource used to extensively test the usability of the web application.
+Friends and family were the resource used to extensively test the usability of the web application.
 All page links and button functionality were tested including ascertaining that all social media links opened in separate tabs and that all icon play buttons were correctly configured and provided the correct feedback to the user, as indicated.
 The page was also subjected to the peer code review slack channel through Code Institute to be stringently put through it's paces.

 ---